MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Terminal5.png" width="400"/>

+(Paste Frontend-Vaadin Screens here)

-4. When both ppbackend-master (or ppbackend) and ppfrontend-master (or ppfrontend) are succesfully up and running we access the following address via search engine of your choice (Google Chrome reccomended): http://localhost:8081
+4. When ppbackend-master (or ppbackend), ppfrontend-master (or ppfrontend) and ppfrontend-vaadin-master (or ppfrontend-vaadin) are succesfully up and running we access the following address via search engine of your choice (Google Chrome reccomended): http://localhost:8081

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/Localhost.png" width="400"/>

-5. To close the application you need to close both terminal windows, which are locally hosting the application's frontend and backend or click "ctrl + c" to stop the apllication without closing the terminal.
+5. To close the application you need to close all terminal windows, which are locally hosting the application's frontend and backend or click "ctrl + c" in all terminal windows in order to stop the application hosting, without the need to close the terminal windows.

 ## 2.2 Application's abilities and main functionalities